Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 ## Community Help and Support

-Use [Stack Overflow](http://stackoverflow.com/questions/tagged/adal) to get support from the community.
+Use [Stack Overflow](http://stackoverflow.com/questions/tagged/azuread) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
-Make sure that your questions or comments are tagged with [`adal` `dotnet`].
+Make sure that your questions or comments are tagged with [`adal` `azuread`].

 If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).